Aspidistra elatior (Cast Iron Plant) Indoor Care, Propagation and Problems with Solutions

 Decrease watering during the cold season to maintain the soil slightly moist as growth is minimal at this time.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and death of the plant.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.
+Read more on how to water houseplants the right way.

 Temperature and Humidity

-The best temperature for growing Aspidistra elatior indoors is an average warmth with a minimum of 100C.
+The best temperature for growing Aspidistra elatior indoors is an average warmth of 15-260C.
 However, it can withstand a wide range of temperatures.

 Aspidistra elatior has no need for high humidity.
-An average room humidity is ideal for this plant although it can withstand dry air.
+An average room humidity of 50-55% is ideal for this plant although it can withstand dry air.

 Fertilizer